CsatiZoltan/t8code-wiki/Guide-to-tree-indexing---WORK-IN-PROGRESS.md

 ### Ghosts

+!!!
+TODO: A tree can occur twice: As a local tree and as a ghost tree.

 Additionally to the local trees in the coarse mesh and forest there may also be ghost trees.
 Their ids are handled in the same way as local tree ids (with `t8_locidx_t`) and most functions that accept a local tree id as input also accept a ghost tree id.